moderneinc/moderne-cluster-build-logs/README.md

 ### Step 3: Run the scripts

-_Please note these scripts won't function correctly if you haven't copied over the logs and `build.xlsx` file into the `repos` directory and put that inside of the `Clustering` directory you're working out of._
+_Please note these scripts won't function correctly if you haven't copied over the logs and `build.xlsx` file into the `repos` directory you're working out of._

 **Run the following scripts in order**: